 What Is a Credit Report?

-Credit reporting agencies, also known as “credit bureaus," gather and maintain a consumer's financial data and credit history into what's called a credit report.
+Credit reporting agencies, also known as credit bureaus, gather and maintain a consumer's financial data and credit history into what's called a credit report.
 Your credit report lists your bill payment history, current types of debt, student loans, bank and credit card accounts, tax liens, and other financial information.
 It shows show where you live, whether you've been sued or arrested, and whether you've faced foreclosure or bankruptcy.
-They are essential for managing personal finance.
+They are essential for managing personal finances.

 Credit reports determine your creditworthiness.
 They help lenders decide whether they will lend you money and what interest rate.
 They are also used by employers to decide whether to give you a job, insurers to determine your rates, and landlords to decide whether to rent property to you.

 The three major credit bureaus are TransUnion, Experian, and Equifax.
 They gather and maintain data relating to a consumer's credit use in a credit file.
 They obtain that data from your creditors and from public sources.
 Creditors may report to one, two, or all three agencies.
 The agencies do not share information, so your credit report may vary slightly from agency to agency.

 Under federal law, you have the right to obtain a free credit report every twelve months.
 You can obtain reports from each agency through AnnualCreditReport.com.
 You should read your reports carefully to make sure the identifying and account information is accurate because errors on your report can lower your credit score.